wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
 We know social lists win.
-Making lists together is more fun& more productive.
-Begin lists with just a few items - an imperfect list, then ask for help to enhance the list.
+Making lists together is more fun & more productive.
+Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can drive.

 Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because it's about the audience playing an active role.
-Your listticles should be inviting & enaging.
+Your listicles should be inviting & enaging.
 Start lists & share them to entice readers to contribute & participate.
 Don't attempt to be exhaustive & perfect.
 Leave gaps.
 Don't be a smarticle.
-Sharing all you know is not social.
+Sharing all you know is not social or inviting.
 Leave room for mere mortals to help.
 Be imperfecticle.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.
 [Brené Brown knows it](http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
 [Yo Yo Ma does too](https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).
 In sharing your imperfections, you let others shine.
 Being open to input lets you be generous.
 Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy](http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).